What is music therapy?

 attention deficit hyperactivity disorder (ADHD), and autism spectrum disorder (ASD).

-relief, and even sleep improvement.
+relief, and sleep improvement.

 – People who suffer from substance abuse disorder.
 If you suffer from substance abuse